edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 +  });
 ```

 Note that if you prefetch a URL without setting `caching.service_worker_max_age` as shown above, the response will still be prefetched and cached by the service worker with a short TTL (2 minutes by default).
-You can change the default TTL by setting [`defaultMaxAgeSeconds`](/docs/api/prefetch/interfaces/sw_Prefetcher.PrefetcherConfig.html#defaultMaxAgeSeconds) when initializing the `Prefetcher` instance in your service worker By default, all prefetch requests will be cached in the browser cache storage for 2 minutes:
+You can change the default TTL by setting [`defaultMaxAgeSeconds`](/docs/api/prefetch/interfaces/sw_Prefetcher.PrefetcherConfig.html#defaultMaxAgeSeconds) when initializing the `Prefetcher` instance in your service worker.
+For example, to set the default TTL to 10 minutes, you would initialize the `Prefetcher` instance as follows:

 ```js filename="service-worker.js"
 const prefetcher = new Prefetcher({defaultMaxAgeSeconds: 60 * 10}); // set the local cache TTL to 10 minutes